gram-117/Gergo/README.md

 2x EC11 Rotary Encoder (not required however they have been very fun to play with and I would recommend them)

-Rubber/ Silocne bump-ons (allow the PCB to be used bare without any sliding around without a case)
+Rubber/ Silicone bump-ons (allow the PCB to be used bare without any sliding around without a case)

 2x key-switch plate (the one pictured is laser cut acrylic so you can still see PCB graphics, 3D printing would work as well but I feel it would take away from the aesthetics